Filaret Denysenko: Hierarch of the Russian Orthodox Church

-In 1961, Filaret served in the mission of the Russian Orthodox Church (ROC) to the Greek Orthodox Patriarchate of Alexandria.
-In January 1962 Filaret was elected vicar Bishop of the Leningrad Eparchy and, in February, was ordained bishop in Leningrad by Metropolitan Pimen (later Moscow Patriarch) and other bishops.
+In 1960, Filaret was appointed manager of the Ukrainian exarchate of the ROC and became prior of St Volodymyr's Cathedral in Kyiv.
+In 1961, Filaret served in the ROC mission to the Greek Orthodox Patriarchate of Alexandria.
+In January 1962, Filaret was elected vicar Bishop of the Leningrad Eparchy and, in February, was ordained bishop in Leningrad by Metropolitan Pimen (later Moscow Patriarch) and other bishops.
 Filaret was appointed to several diplomatic missions of the Russian Orthodox Church and from 1962 to 1964 served as ROC Bishop of Vienna and Austria.
-In 1964 he returned to Moscow as the Bishop of Dmitrov and rector of the Moscow Theological Academy and Seminary.
+In 1964, he returned to Moscow as the Bishop of Dmitrov and rector of the Moscow Theological Academy and Seminary.

-In 1966, he became archbishop of Kyiv and Halych, thus becoming one of the most influential hierarchs in the Russian Orthodox Church, where the office of the Kyiv Metropolitan is highly regarded.
+In 1966, he became archbishop of Kyiv and Halych.
 At that time he also became a permanent member of the Holy Synod, the highest collegiate body of the Russian Orthodox Church, which has the responsibility of electing the Moscow Patriarch.
-In 1968 Filaret became Metropolitan of Kyiv and Galicia.
+Two years later, Filaret became Metropolitan of Kyiv and Galicia, which was the second-highest position in the church hierarchy after the Patriarch.

+As the new head of Ukrainian Exarchate, Filaret inherited a church, which had been severely damaged by Nikita Khrushchev's anti-religious campaign.
+In order to revive spiritual life in Ukrainian lands and restore the local church autonomy, he promoted the causes of religious education and publication of prayer books in Ukrainian language before his leadership in Moscow.
+As a result of Filaret's initiatives, the exarchate started publishing a magazine and religious books in Ukrainian.
+Ukrainian language was used by the metropolitan in his Christmas and Easter addresses, and priests also received education in Ukrainian.
+Filaret explained the necessity of Ukrainian-language religious publications with the need to reduce the risk of local faithful in Galicia and Transcarpathia being alienated from the Russian Orthodox Church and rejoining the Greek Catholics.
 As late as October 1989, Filaret was still saying, "The Uniates will never be legalized in our country."